 WELCOME TO MY WEBSITE,

-As an amateur golfer on the National Amateur Team of Canada, I want to make it easier for my fans and partners to follow my development.
+As a professional golfer on the Team Canada, I want to make it easier for my fans and partners to follow my development.

 I am dedicated to showing the necessary steps to reach the highest levels in order to make it simple, interesting and educational.